Leaf: Mesophyll

 Leaves are normally green, due to chlorophyll in chloroplasts in the mesophyll cells.
-Plants that lack chlorophyll cannot photosynthesize.
+Some plants have leaves of different colors due to the presence of accessory pigments such as carotenoids in their mesophyll cells.

 Vascular tissue

 The veins are the vascular tissue of the leaf and are located in the spongy layer of the mesophyll.
 The pattern of the veins is called venation.
 In angiosperms the venation is typically parallel in monocotyledons and forms an interconnecting network in broad-leaved plants.
 They were once thought to be typical examples of pattern formation through ramification, but they may instead exemplify a pattern formed in a stress tensor field.